kimdswg/alzheimers-prediction/README.md

 ## Alzheimer's Detection from ADNI data

-This project was submitted to fulfill requirements for the Intro to Data Science (CS109A) course at the Harvard Graduate School of Engineering and Applied Sciences.
+This project was submitted to fulfill requirements of the Intro to Data Science (CS109A) course at the Harvard Graduate School of Engineering and Applied Sciences.
 Team members: Jonathan Fisher, Kezi Cheng, Nikhil Mallareddy

 ## Data set
 For this analysis, we merged two data sets: